pebreo/pebreo.github.io/endgame/partX-why.md

 Exhaling a ragged breath, Liza forced herself to prioritize.
 Isha's health came first.
 Maybe she could call her cousin again, explain the situation, swallow her pride and ask for a loan.
 It was a gamble, but the alternative, the worry knot tightening in her gut, was a path she refused to walk.

 Poverty, Liza thought, wasn't a single blow, but a relentless barrage of small decisions, each one chipping away at your sense of security.
 It wasn't about a lack of intelligence or drive; it was about navigating a system that seemed rigged against you at every turn.
 Yet, despite it all, a sliver of hope remained.
 She had faced these challenges before, and she had found a way.
 This time would be no different.
 Maybe.

+## TLDR

+Money is necessary for the basics: food, medicine, education.
+After a certin point, its utility is seen and used beyond survival.

 ## What is a rich life?